 The Nominating and Governance Committee also reviews the Board's committee structure on an annual basis and recommends to the Board any changes it considers necessary or desirable with respect to the committee structure, including: (a) the charters of each committee; (b) the criteria for membership on any committee; (c) the composition of each committee; (d) the appointment and removal of members from any committee; (e) the operations of each committee, including the ability of any committee to delegate any or all of its responsibilities to a sub-committee of that committee; and the process by which each committee reports to the Board.
 The Board, its committees and individual directors are regularly assessed with respect to their effectiveness and contribution.
-For fiscal 2021, each director completed a detailed self-evaluation questionnaire (including the ability of each director to provide open-ended feedback) which asked each director to assess, among other things: (a)
+For fiscal 2022, the Board specifically allocated time during a Nominating and Governance Committee meeting, whereby all directors were in attendance to discuss the Board's effectiveness and contribution.
+Discussed and assessed during this meeting was the composition of the Board and individual directors' functional expertise and skill sets, as well as alignment of the combined expertise and skills of the Board with the Corporation's current objectives.
+Further, director attendance at Board and committee meetings was also discussed at this meeting.
+In addition to the Board specifically meeting on the topic of its effectiveness and contribution during fiscal 2022, the Board satisfies itself that the Board, its committees, and its individual directors are performing effectively by conducting informal assessments from time to time.